v889/chatbot/README.md

-# 💬 Ask Chatbot (Streamlit + LangChain + Groq)
+# 💬 Ask Chatbot (Streamlit + LangChain + Grok)

-This is a Streamlit-based chatbot that uses LangChain with Groq's LLaMA 3 model to carry on intelligent conversations.
+This is a Streamlit-based chatbot that uses LangChain with Grok's LLaMA 3 model to carry on intelligent conversations.
 It supports multiple chat sessions, renaming, and session management.

 ---